GETS(3P) POSIX Programmer's Manual GETS(3P)

 into the array.

-The gets() function may mark the st_atime field of the file associated
+The gets() function may mark the last data access timestamp of the file

 RETURN VALUE

 Upon successful completion, gets() shall return s.
-If the stream is at
+If the end-of-file

-end-of-file, the end-of-file indicator for the stream shall be set and
+the end-of-file indicator for the stream shall be set and gets() shall

-gets() shall return a null pointer.
-If a read error occurs, the error
+return a null pointer.
+If a read error occurs, the error indicator for

-indicator for the stream shall be set, gets() shall return a null
+the stream shall be set, gets() shall return a null pointer, and set

 ERRORS